The following are answers to common questions about the Bayside Marin Family Program:

 - Siblings who have felt invisible and lost in the background as another child in the family struggles with addiction, compulsion or long-term illness

-Family members will receive an email from Linelle Cowen if the client has filled out a Release of Information specifically for the Family Program.
+Family members will be contacted by a Bayside Marin staff member if the client has filled out a Release of Information specifically for the Family Program.
 Family members need to confirm the registration by agreeing they can attend the full program, and can complete the pre-program components of the reading packet and a conversation with our Family Program therapist.

 DAY I – Friday